robgaston/baygeo/_includes/index.md

 The broad goal of this hack trip is to prototype some upcoming Arches features.
 This will include features that the Arches web app will need to support the mobile app, as well as some features of the Arches mobile app.

 As with our last hack trip, we will be hacking on the the Arches code base (inside of [own special hacking fork](https://github.com/fargeo/arches)).
+We will also be building a new product, a mobile app, so we will be doing this work in a new repo, [`fargeo/palmsprings`](https://github.com/fargeo/palmsprings).

 Our development goals for this trip are as follows: